AdamPaternostro/Azure-Databricks-Log4J-To-AppInsights/README.md

 # Azure-Databricks-Log4J-To-AppInsights
 Connect your Spark Databricks clusters Log4J output to the Application Insights Appender.
 This will help you get your logs to a centralized location such as App Insights.
-Also, since your Databricks clusters are typically transient it is best to grab the logs from your clusters since people can delete clusters or just never look at the logs on the clusters.
+Many of my customers have been asking for this along with getting the Spark job data from the cluster (that will be a future project).

 ## Configuration Steps
 1. Create Databricks workspace in Azure